rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

     cd ~/vnstat-1.12

-**Second** - Now make sure that you have the two needed packages installed, which are gcc and make, and then install vnstat
+**Second** - Now make sure that you have the two needed packages installed, which are gcc and make, and then install vnstat.

     yum install gcc make
     make
     make install

-**Third** - Now that the package is installed we need to make it start, and automatically restart on boot.
+**Third** - Now that the package is installed, we need to make it start, and automatically restart on boot.

     cp ~/vnstat-1.12/examples/init.d/redhat/vnstat /etc/init.d/vnstat